General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

 Sunset in Martinique ©Antoine Hubert

 Nestled in the heart of the Caribbean and an overseas region of France, Martinique is one of the many islands that make up the Lesser Antilles island group, affectionately referred to as the 'Breezy Islands'.
-This vibrant island has all the charm of a small village in the south of France stirred together with a little Créole flavour and a lot of spice.

 With such a rich and diverse history, culture lovers will enjoy the many historical sites including La Pagerie, where Napoléon's Empress Joséphine was born in 1763, Diamond Rock, a 600-foot (182m) pinnacle in the sea, and St-Pierre, a once booming town destroyed by a volcanic eruption in 1902.
-St-Pierre was Martinique's principal city until Mt.
-Pelée volcano erupted, wiping out the city and its 30,000 people in just three minutes.
+St-Pierre was Martinique's principal city until Mount Pelée volcano erupted, wiping out the city and its 30,000 people in just three minutes.

-18 (Fire); 17 (Police); 15 (Ambulance)
+18 (Fire); 17 (Police); 15 (Ambulance).

 French is the official language of Martinique, but Antillean Creole (Creole Martiniquais) is mostly spoken among islanders.
 English is typically spoken only in the larger hotels and tourist areas.